 The Plan categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
-Level one inputs are quoted prices in active markets for identical assets; Level two inputs are significant other observable inputs; level three inputs are significant unobservable inputs.
-The Plan's investment in the Vanguard Mid-Cap ETF of \$1,228,920 and \$454,956 at February 28, 2017 and February 29, 2016, respectively is classified as a level one based on quoted market prices.
-Mutual fund investments are valued at fair value, determined by NAV of the mutual fund shares.
+Level one inputs are unadjusted quoted prices in active markets for identical assets; Level two inputs are significant other observable inputs other than quoted market prices included in Level one that are observable directly or indirectly; Level three inputs are unobservable inputs representing the Plan's own assumptions about the assumptions a market participant would use in valuing the investment.
+The Plan's investments in mutual funds are classified as level one investments based on quoted market prices.
 Alternative investments are valued at fair value, determined by the NAV of the partnership shares.